lesovsky/noisia/README.md

 ---

 #### Supported workloads:
-- `idle transactions` - transactions that do nothing during its lifetime.
+- `idle transactions` - active transactions on hot-write tables that do nothing during its lifetime.
-- `rollbacks` - transactions performed some work but rolled back in the end.
+- `rollbacks` - fake invalid queries that generate errros and increase rollbacks counter.
-- `waiting transactions` - transaction locked by other transactions and thus waiting.
+- `waiting transactions` - transactions that locks hot-write tables and then idle, that lead to stuck other transactions.
 - `deadlocks` - simultaneous transactions where each hold locks that the other transactions wants.
 - `temporary files` - queries that produce on-disk temporary files due to lack of `work_mem`.
 - `terminate backends` - terminate random backends (or queries) using `pg_terminate_backend()`, `pg_cancel_backend()`.
-- `failed connections` - exhaust connections pool (other clients can't connect to Postgres)
+- `failed connections` - exhaust all available connections (other clients unable to connect to Postgres)
 - ...see built-in help for more runtime options.

 #### Disclaimer

-ATTENTION: USE ONLY FOR TESTING PURPOSES, DO NOT EXECUTE NOISIA AGAINST PRODUCTION, RECKLESS USAGE WILL CAUSE PROBLEMS.
+ATTENTION: USE ONLY FOR TESTING PURPOSES, DO NOT EXECUTE NOISIA WITHOUT COMPLETE UNDERSTAING WHAT YOU REALLY DO, RECKLESS USAGE WILL CAUSE PROBLEMS.

 DISCLAIMER: THIS SOFTWARE PROVIDED AS-IS WITH NO CARES AND GUARANTEES RELATED TO YOUR DATABASES.
 USE AT YOUR OWN RISK.